didzis/tts-demo/README.md

 ## Models

 The demo interface lists only downloaded models.
-To download a model, the API `/models/{model_name}/download` can be used, where `{model_name}` must be one returned from [/models/all](http://localhost:8000/models/all).
+To download a model either select model to download in all models list and click download or use the API `/models/{model_name}/download`, where `{model_name}` must be one returned from [/models/all](http://localhost:8000/models/all).

 List all models using `curl`: